 Med Pay, also called medical payments coverage insurance or medical expense coverage, is offered by most motor vehicle insurance companies as part of your policy options.

-Med Pay pays for you and your passengers’ medical bills and expenses if you are hurt or injured in a motor vehicle collision.
+Med Pay pays for you and your passengers’ medical bills and expenses if you are hurt or injured in a motor vehicle collision in Oklahoma City.
 Med Pay is used regardless of who is at fault in the accident.

 Med Pay is optional and purchased in increments of $1,000, $5,000, $10,000, $25,000, and sometimes even higher.
 The coverage is applied per person in the collision, so if five people hurt in a car wreck, the appropriate bills will be paid on each up to the limit you purchase.